Download eBooks & Wiring Diagrams (FREE)

 Product Recommendation: Used in conjunction with a water bottle.
 Yuko swears by this method and says she'll never go back to having a toilet in our camper van again!

-We earn a commission if you make a purchase, at no additional cost to you.
+We earn a commission if you purchase, at no additional cost to you.

-How To Clean A Camper Van Water Tank
+How To Clean a Camper Van Water Tank

 1. Prepare a chlorine solution by mixing ¼ cup of household, unscented bleach with one gallon of water.